 Even when a person wants help, it can be difficult for them to reach out for it or to accept it.
 They also may feel as though they have no one they can trust.
 Often, those who want to help may not understand what they are going through.
 Unless you’ve been there, it’s hard to understand the challenges, negative thoughts, and helplessness a person with addiction feels.
 So, is helping an addict possible?
 What can you do?

 Addiction Cannot Be Solved with Just Love

 Just because you love a person with an addiction doesn’t mean that it is enough to help them to stop or to give them the motivation to stop.
 Because this disease is physically demanding and overpowering, no amount of love is enough.
-Recognize that helping an addict means getting them into a Florida inpatient drug rehab program that can provide real tools and effective strategies like dual diagnosis treatment in Florida.
+Recognize that helping an addict means getting them into a Florida inpatient drug rehab program that can provide real tools and effective strategies.

 It’s Not a Personal Decision or Attack

 Another important thing to remember about helping an addict is that it is not about you.
 For example, you may say something like, “If you loved me, you would let me help you.”
 The key to remember here is that they are not using because of you.
 They cannot stop by choosing you over the drugs or alcohol.
 Addiction runs much deeper than this.